glue-viz/glue/doc/developer_guide/selection.rst

 Subsets
 -------

-A subset is what we normally think of as part of a dataset.
+A subset is what we normally think of as sub-part of a dataset.
 Subsets are typically created by making `Subset states`_ first.
-There are then different ways of applying this subset to a dataset to actually create a subset.
+There are then different ways of applying this subset state to a :class:`~glue.core.data.Data` object to actually create a subset.
 The easiest way of doing this is to simply call the :meth:`~glue.core.data.Data.new_subset` method with the :class:`~glue.core.subset.SubsetState` and optionally a label describing that subset::

    >>> subset = data.new_subset(state, label='x > 1.5')
+   >>> subset
-   >>> Subset: x > 1.5 (data: )
+   Subset: x > 1.5 (data: )

 The resulting subset can then be used in a similar way to a :class:`~glue.core.data.Data` object, but it will return only the values in the